 However, the reality and fast completion rate of these rapid detoxes – and here’s the ugly truth – means they do not factor in the long-term picture of staying clean, with many addicts relapsing almost immediately.
 As a clinic, we see and hear this often from people looking for help after attending such detoxes at other clinics.
 If “success” in overcoming drug addiction is based on long-term outcomes, the demand for 5-day rapid drug detoxes would be very different.
 In fact, we would argue that the demand would be almost non-existent – if individuals seeking addiction help were in possession of the full facts of their illness before signing up for a rapid 5-day detox.

-The cost of rapid detoxes is often very cheap in comparison to a recommended (and tailored, individual) detox and rehabilitation programme; you can pay a fraction of the money but at what cost?
+The cost of rapid detoxes often appears very cheap.
+It is in comparison to a recommended detox.
+However, the latter will be a tailored, individual rehabilitation programme.
+So you can pay a fraction of the money but at what cost?

 If you are looking for a rapid detox, please ensure that the detox clinic you are considering meets the following criteria: